clairechung/clairechung/README.md

 ### About Me

 Hi there!
-I'm a passionate software engineer in New York <br> dedicated to crafting innovative solutions and creating robust applications. <br>
+I'm a passionate software engineer in New York, <br> dedicated to crafting innovative solutions and creating robust applications. <br>
 My journey in the tech world is a blend of creativity, problem-solving, and a relentless pursuit of learning.